Noor-ol-Ain

-The Noor-ul-Ain (نورالعین) is one of the largest pink diamonds in the world, and the centre piece of the tiara of the same name.
+The Noor-ol-Ain (نورالعین) is one of the largest pink diamonds in the world, and the centre piece of the tiara of the same name.

 History

 The diamond is believed to have been recovered from the mines of Golconda, Hyderabad in India.
 It was first in possession with the nizam Abul Hasan Qutb Shah; later it was given as a peace offering to the Mughal emperor Aurangzeb when he defeated Qutb Shah in 1687 and after an eight-month Siege of Golconda.
 It was brought into the Iranian Imperial collection after Nader Shah of Iran looted Delhi in the 18th century.

-The Noor-ul-Ain is believed to have once formed part of an even larger gem called the Great Table diamond.
-That larger diamond is thought to have been cut in two, with one section becoming the Noor-ul-Ain and the other the Daria-i-Noor diamond.
+The Noor-ol-Ain is believed to have once formed part of an even larger gem called the Great Table diamond.
+That larger diamond is thought to have been cut in two, with one section becoming the Noor-ol-Ain and the other the Daria-i-Noor diamond.
 Both of these pieces are part of the Iranian Crown Jewels.